- What We Do

 Chief Executive Officer

-As owner and CEO, Doug provides expert guidance to foundations, organizations, corporations, and individuals throughout the world who seek to apply a business mindset and results-oriented approach to their social impact efforts.
+As owner and CEO of Geneva Global, Doug provides expert guidance to foundations, corporations, individuals, and other organizations throughout the world who seek to apply a business mindset and results-oriented approach to their social impact efforts.

 With more than 25 years of experience in philanthropy, international development, leadership, and organizational development, Doug brings a wealth of knowledge to his work with Geneva Global’s clients.
 Since taking ownership of Geneva Global in 2008, Doug has assembled a leadership team that brings expertise from the worlds of international development, global health, finance, consulting, risk management, and marketing to each client assignment.
-He has overseen the expansion of the organization’s offerings into a full range of philanthropic and consulting services, designed to meet our clients' varied needs.
+He has led the expansion of the organization’s offerings into a full range of philanthropic and consulting services.
 Passionate about bringing creative solutions to address social problems, he seeks to revise traditional approaches whenever appropriate and possible.

-Prior to joining Geneva Global’s senior leadership team in 2006, Doug helped to create and was Executive Director of London, U.K.-based Integral, a global alliance of 12 relief and development agencies.
+Prior to joining Geneva Global’s senior leadership team in 2006, Doug helped to create and was Executive Director of London-based Integral, a global alliance of 12 relief and development agencies.
 He previously served for nine years as General Director of Tearfund, one of the United Kingdom’s largest aid agencies, based in London.
 At Tearfund, he led a multinational staff of more than 650 people, implementing advocacy, relief and development programs through 300 partners in 70 countries.
-Earlier, Doug held management and consulting roles with the U.K.-based Lucas Group and lived and worked in Africa.
-He studied at the University of Southampton, United Kingdom, and earned a master’s in business administration from the Cranfield School of Management, Cranfield, United Kingdom.
+Earlier, Doug held management and consulting roles with the U.K.-based Lucas Group and lived and worked in various countries in Africa.
+In 2003, Doug was also part of the founding team of the Micah Network and Micah Challenge.
+He studied at the University of Southampton in the U.K and earned a master’s in business administration from the Cranfield School of Management in the U.K.

 “The highest calling and greatest satisfaction for any philanthropic effort is an unselfish act that releases the potential of another human being to become all that they can be.
 Surely we should strive for excellence in this transformation.
 Geneva Global exists to help clients realize their philanthropic dreams with excellence.”